linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 14.06.2026
+- Topic: UIID Cards
+- Directory: /posts/2026/June/14
+- Description: ``` Tired of forgotten passwords and data leaks?
+Linkspreed LLC is changing the game with the UIID Protocol—a new hybrid system that bridges your physical and digital identity for Web 4.
+By combining a physical biometric card with a secure digital twin, your biological data stays local on your device.
+It is never uploaded to a cloud database, meaning there is nothing for a hacker to breach.
+The future of total data ownership and passwordless security is on the horizon.
+Watch the full explainer video: https://youtu.be/vLuYsH-ysqA?si=WVeLGyUanBgHI9jo ```

 ### 13.06.2026
 - Topic: Web4 Classic Update
 - Directory: /posts/2026/June/13